-A short-term suspension is defined as the removal of a student from school (or school bus) for 10 days or fewer.
+A short-term suspension is defined as the removal of a student from school for 10 days or fewer.

-Long-term suspension is defined as the removal of a student from school (or school bus) for more than ten school days but not beyond a full cycle (7 weeks).
+Long-term suspension is defined as the removal of a student from school for more than ten school days but not beyond a full cycle (7 weeks).

-A student on long-term suspension who has not been referred to an alternative school may not receive homework, make up work, or take semester exams unless allowed to do so by the Chief Executive Officer or the school's governing board.
+A student on long-term suspension who has not been referred to an alternative school may not receive homework, make up work, or take exams unless allowed to do so by the Chief Executive Officer or the school's governing board.
 A student on long-term suspension is not allowed on school property and may not participate in any school activities or school functions.